MEITREX/docprocai_service/README.md

 >
 > Docker does not provide GPU-support for MacOS at this point in time, thus GPU-features of the service do not function on MacOS.
 >
 >  GPU features can be disabled using the `config.yaml`.
+Additionally, it might be necessary to change the `docker-compose.yaml` file and remove the GPU device reservation.

 ## Configuration
 The service uses the `config.yaml` file located in the root directory for configuration.